Arkansas–LSU football rivalry: 1947 – the "Ice Bowl"

 The 1947 Cotton Bowl Classic was played at the end of the 1946 college football season.
 It was the first matchup between the rivals since the 1936 State Fair Classic.
-The game was named the "Ice Bowl" due to the ice, sleet, snow, rain, and sub-20 degree (Fahrenheit) weather which produced horrid playing conditions.
+The game was named the "Ice Bowl" due to the ice, sleet, snow, and rain, which produced horrid playing conditions.
 The Tigers only accepted the invitation after being snubbed of a bid to the Sugar Bowl, and entered the game with a record of 9–1.

 Despite the scoreless tie, the game was still considered an accomplishment due to the tickets selling out weeks in advance and the attendance of the game, which was around 38,000 despite the weather.
-LSU had the upper-hand most of the game in terms of offensive production, holding a 15-1 edge over the Razorbacks in first downs and a 271-54 advantage in total yardage, led by quarterback Y. A. Tittle.
+LSU had the upper-hand most of the game in terms of offensive production, holding a 15–1 edge over the Razorbacks in first downs and a 271–54 advantage in total yardage, led by quarterback Y. A. Tittle.
 The Arkansas defense kept the Tiger offense out of the end zone from the Arkansas 1, 6, 7, and 8 yard lines, but Arkansas could not capitalize on any of the stops.
 The final two plays proved the cold did not stop the teams from having a flair for the dramatic, as Razorback Clyde Scott (a future College Football Hall of Famer) tackled LSU receiver Jeff Odom at the Razorback one, preserving the tie.
 The Tigers then attempted the go-ahead field goal, but a bad snap ended the game on the final play.
 This game marked the second (and last) time the two teams tied.